Eliade; PostModern Mythic Story; Grendel Socratic Seminar/Workshop

 2. Research your chosen cultural mythology subject.
 Research the following:

 A. find a creation myth from your culture.
 Read it, be familiar with how the world according to this tradition was founded.
-Use Eliade's classification of creation myths to help you identify the type.
+Use Eliade's classification of creation myths to help you identify the type.3.
+Feel free to continue drafts for your portfolio (including updating and completing your second draft of your workshopped Star Wars analytical essay).

 B. Research the major Gods/Goddesses of the mythic tradition.